Here we go, my fourth Philosopher’s Stone recipe: Harry’s cheap lemon ice lolly aka creamy lemon popsicles!

 -

 Dry them out.
 Take them out of the pan with a slotted spoon or a fork and place them on a baking tray lined with baking parchment.
-Let them cool down and dry completely for 8h, or overnight when the custard is chilling in the fridge.
+Let them cool down and dry completely for a few hours.
 Then cut them into small pieces with a sharp knife.
 Sprinkle the granulated sugar on top of the chopped candied lemon peels and mix.
 It should prevent them from sticking to one another.

 For the lemon sherbet: